willcook4/calculator/README.md

 JavaScript ES6 was used in the sever.js file as no transcompilation is needed for the version of node used.
 JavaScript ES5 was used natively on browser side code.

 ##### Future development
 - Add unit testing with a Mocha and Chai.
+Or a more resolved test with a testing suite such as Saucelabs.
+Not done due to time restriction.
 - Add in Babel into the gulp tasks and refactor the main.js file into JavaScript ES6.
 - Further browser testing(Chrome and Safari tested so far).
 - Ensure code and all external libraries are production ready.
 Minimise and Uglify.